Salient Object Detection in the Deep Learning Era: An In-Depth Survey: Introduction

-Significant improvement for SOD has been witnessed in recent years with the renaissance of deep learning techniques, thanks to the powerful representation learning methods.
-Since the first introduction in 2015 \cite{li2015visual,wang2015deep,zhao2015saliency}, deep learning-based SOD (or \emph{deep SOD}) algorithms have soon shown superior performance over traditional solutions, and kept residing the top of various benchmarking leaderboards.
-On the other hand, hundreds of research papers have been produced on deep SOD, making it non-trivial for effectively understanding the state-of-the-arts.
+{Though inspired by eye} fixation prediction (FP)~\cite{treisman1980feature}, which originated from cognitive and psychology research communities to investigate the human attention mechanism by predicting eye fixation positions in visual scenes, SOD {differs in that it} aims {to detect} the whole attentive object regions. {Since} the renaissance of deep learning techniques, significant improvement for SOD has been {achieved} in recent years, {thanks to} the powerful representation learning methods.
+Since the first introduction in 2015~\!\cite{li2015visual,wang2015deep,zhao2015saliency}, deep learning-based SOD (or \emph{deep SOD}) algorithms have {quickly} shown superior performance over traditional solutions, and {have continued to improve the state-of-the-art}.

-In this paper we provide a comprehensive and in-depth survey on SOD in the deep learning era.
-Our survey is aimed to cover thoroughly various aspects of deep SOD and related issues, ranging from algorithm taxonomy to unsolved open issues.
-Aside from taxonomically reviewing existing deep SOD methods and datasets, we investigate important but largely under-explored issues such as the effect of attributes in SOD, and the robustness and transferability of deep SOD models \wrt adversarial attacks.
-For these novel studies, we construct a new dataset and annotations, and derive baselines on top of previous studies.
-All the saliency prediction maps, our constructed dataset with annotations, and codes for evaluation are made publicly available at \url{https://github.com/wenguanwang/SODsurvey}.
+This paper provides a comprehensive and in-depth survey of SOD in the deep learning era.
+In addition to taxonomically reviewing existing deep SOD methods, it provides in-depth analyses of representative datasets and evaluation metrics, {and} investigates crucial but largely under-explored issues, such as {the} robustness and transferability of deep SOD models, {their} strengths and weaknesses {under} certain scenarios (\ie, scene/salient object categories, challenging factors), {as well as the} generalizability and {difficulty} of SOD datasets.
+The saliency maps used for benchmarking, our constructed dataset, and evaluation codes are available at \url{https://github.com/wenguanwang/SODsurvey}.